The Importance Of Using Responsive Web Design

 3. Converse

-Similar to the previous example, Converse offers a category page menu in the desktop website header, as well as options to sign in, set a user profile, search the site and see the wish list and shopping cart.
+Their desktop header shows the full category menu plus options to sign in, manage your profile, search the site and check your wish list and cart.

-The information displayed in the hero section on both versions is the same, including the slider with different products.
+The information displayed in the hero section on both desktop and mobile is the same, including the slider with different products.

 But the desktop version shows an additional image and a distinctive CTA button, while the same call to action on the mobile version isn’t visible until visitors scroll down.